 In the following sections, I’ll outline the main differences between men’s and women’s bikes to help you decide which will fit you best.
-We’ll cover frame sizing, frame geometry, and the various components that affect bike fit.

 Probably the biggest difference between men’s and women’s bikes is the size of the frame.
 Women’s bike frames are smaller than men’s bike frames.